SR One

 Series A in 2022

-Ancora Biotech is a biotechnology company dedicated to the development of antibody biotherapeutics aimed at treating life-threatening diseases.
-The company specializes in clinical development support for conditions such as B cell cancers, inflammatory and metabolic disorders, and chronic hepatitis B infections.
-By focusing on these areas, Ancora Biotech aims to provide healthcare professionals with effective treatment options to improve patient outcomes in various critical health situations.
+Ancora Biotech is a biotechnology company dedicated to the development of antibody biotherapeutics aimed at treating several life-threatening diseases.
+The company specializes in providing clinical development support for therapies targeting B cell cancers, as well as inflammatory and metabolic disorders, and chronic hepatitis B infections.
+By focusing on these critical areas, Ancora Biotech seeks to enable healthcare professionals to effectively treat patients suffering from serious health conditions.

 Dren Bio